 13. Alturas Lake

 Numerous camping areas surround the shores of Alturas Lake, including the Alturas Inlet Campground.
-The day-use area on the north side of Alturas Lake is a great place to go fishing, swimming, and strolling on the scenic shoreline.
+The day-use area on the north side of Alturas Lake is great for fishing, swimming, and strolling on the scenic shoreline.

 14. Lake Lowell

-A popular lake near Boise, Lake Lowell is part of the larger Deer Flat National Wildlife Refuge - one of the oldest national refuges in the country.
+Lake Lowell is a popular lake near Boise and is part of the larger Deer Flat National Wildlife Refuge — one of the oldest national refuges in the country.
 Motorized and non-motorized boats are allowed on the 9,000-acre lake between April 15th and September 30th, while the water is reserved exclusively for wildlife during the extended winter season.
 A public boat ramp is available at the Lower Dam Recreation Area.

 Lake Lowell is a premiere landscape for wildlife viewing.
 Migratory birds are particularly easy to spot at Lake Lowell, and wildlife photography has become increasingly popular at the refuge.
 A popular bird blind is available to get the best view.

-A hot spot for wildlife enthusiasts near Idaho Falls, Market Lake is a federally protected wetland habitat teeming with birds.
-Popular with birders and hunters alike, Market Lake Wildlife Management Area is mostly comprised of wetlands and marshes, with hiking trails meandering throughout the floodplain.
+Market Lake is a hot spot for wildlife enthusiasts near Idaho Falls and a federally protected wetland habitat teeming with birds.
+Market Lake Wildlife Management Area is popular with birders and hunters alike and is mostly comprised of wetlands and marshes, with hiking trails meandering throughout the floodplain.

-Annual migrations bring a lot of visitors to the park during the fall, and Idaho Fish and Game releases pheasants each hunting season at Market Lake.
+Annual migrations bring a lot of visitors to the park during the fall, and Idaho Fish and Game releases pheasants each hunting season.

 More Related Articles on PlanetWare.com